meirelesff/siconvr/README.md

 historico <- get_siconv("historico", verbose = FALSE)
 ```

+## Note

+Since version `0.0.2`, `siconvr` fetches data from
+`antigo.plataformamaisbrasil.gov.br`.
+As the Brazilian Ministry of
+Economy changed its website, old content was moved to this new
+subdomain.

 ## Contributing

 We welcome any help to improve `siconvr`.
 In case you wish to contribute